 The most famous of these was the tv series MacGyver (1985-92) whose hero could adapt almost any device or employ scientific knowledge to jury-rig his way out of a situation.
 MacGyver featured assorted nuclear theft and biological contaminant plots but rarely ventured into anything more science-fictional than that.
 However, the short-lived copycat tv series Probe (1988), created by Isaac Asimov, featured a genius dealing with more challenging SF plots, including amok A.I.’s, murderous chimpanzees and elevators, and possible alien visitors.
 A similar tv series was The Wizard (1986-7).

 The British tv series’ Doomwatch (1970-2) and Eleventh Hour (2005-6) and the US remake Eleventh Hour (2008-9) feature government agencies tackling a variety of environmental and scientific threats.
-The US tv series Whiz Kids (1983-4) and the British tv series Bugs (1995-9) features groups fighting against technological (primarily computer) threats.
+The US tv series Whiz Kids (1983-4), the British tv series Bugs (1995-9) and the US tv series Level 9 (2000) feature groups fighting against technological (primarily computer) threats.

 Also amusing is the film Real Genius (1985) about a group of nerds at university who employ a series of technologically elaborate hijinks, including a climax where they use a satellite laser to cook popcorn and explode the officious dean’s house.